 But breast cancer can often be cured: Approximately 83% of all patients with breast cancer live at least 10 years after their diagnosis.

-To learn more, watch Assistant Professor Oluwadamilola T. Oladeru, MD, MA, MBA discuss treatment options and answer common questions about breast cancer in the American Society for Radiation Oncology’s “Ask a Radiation Oncologist” question and answer session.
+To learn more, watch Assistant Professor Oluwadamilola T. Oladeru (Lola), MD, MA, MBA discuss treatment options and answer common questions about breast cancer in the American Society for Radiation Oncology’s “Ask a Radiation Oncologist” question and answer session.